neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 [NekMeshGenerator](/meshgenerators/NekMeshGenerator.md) to convert from HEX27 to HEX20 format,
 while also moving the higher-order side nodes on the pincell surface to match the curvilinear elements.
-The syntax used to convert from the HEX27 fluid mesh to a HEX20 fluid mesh, while preserving the pincell surface, is shown below,
+The syntax used to convert from the HEX27 fluid mesh to a HEX20 fluid mesh, while preserving the pincell surface, is shown below.

 !listing tutorials/pincell_multiphysics/convert.i